gnoverse/gnops/content/english/articles/guides/gnokms/index.md

 ## Basic `gnoland` validator and `gnokms` server setup

-**Note:** The only supported backend for now is `gnokey`, so the following instructions will use it.
+**Note:** Currently, the only supported backend is `gnokey`, so the following instructions will use it.

 ### 1. Generate a signing key using `gnokey` if you do not already have one